 There are washrooms a short distance just outside of the Stanley Park Junction exit near the ticket booth.

 During the time before and during Easter weekend, the miniature train operates with an Easter theme.
-For 2018, the Easter Train is from March 22 to 25, and March 29 to April 2.
+For 2019, the Easter Train will operate from April 18-22.
 There is also an associated Easter Fair at the Stanley Park Junction which includes many activities for children including an easter egg hunt and carnival games.

 The summer train used to operate with a First Nations theme, but this stopped in 2015.